Philip Roth: Death and burial

 Roth died at a Manhattan hospital of heart failure on May 22, 2018, at the age of 85.
 Roth was buried at the Bard College Cemetery in Annandale-on-Hudson, New York, where in 1999 he taught a class.
-He had originally planned to be buried next to his parents at the Gomel Chesed Cemetery in Newark, but changed his mind about 15 years before his death, in order to be buried close to where his friend Norman Manea is writer in residence, and near other Jews "to whom he could talk".
+He had planned to be buried next to his parents at the Gomel Chesed Cemetery in Newark, but changed his mind about 15 years before his death, in order to be close to where his friend Norman Manea was a writer in residence, and other Jews "to whom he could talk".
 Roth expressly banned any religious rituals from his funeral service, though it was noted that, the day after his burial, a pebble had been placed on top of his tombstone in accordance with Jewish tradition.